zeenix/zeenix/README.md

   enabling the transition of various services from PHP to Rust as well as creating new services for new product features.

-* Lumeo HQ from 2020 to 2021, where the mission is to create a complete, edge-to-cloud vision platform that accelerates design, deployment and monitoring of vision solutions.
+* Lumeo HQ from 2020 to 2021.
+Lumeo's mission is to create a complete, edge-to-cloud vision platform that accelerates design, deployment and monitoring of vision solutions.
 Most of the software is written in Rust.
 I worked on the component running on the edge devices.